tiziaco/minishell/src/parser/README.md

 - fix memory leaks (check is the allocation with one array too much works (since you are using array_index but argc))
 - possibly implement prefixes
-- expansion, single quotes, dobule quotes
+- expansion, single quotes, dobule quotes open all files -> fds, store the most right for the redirection